funnelfiasco/presentations/README.md

-Unless explicitly specified, all contents of this repository are licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported license, the full text of whic is in thefile COPYING.txt.
+Unless explicitly specified, all contents of this repository are licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported license, the full text of which is in the file COPYING.txt.

 Contributions are accepted under the same license as the source.